 Q: I would like to construct a Living Shoreline or have a Living Shoreline at my property and need advice on how to design it and/or how to properly maintain it.
 Who can I contact for assistance?

-The Maryland Department of Natural Resources (DNR) Chesapeake and Coastal Services Program provides free consultation to property owners regarding the erosion of their shoreline and Living Shorelines.
+A: The Maryland Department of Natural Resources (DNR) Chesapeake and Coastal Services Program provides free consultation to property owners regarding the erosion of their shoreline and Living Shorelines.
 The Program can evaluate your site, assess problems, and offer solutions specific to your shoreline.
 This program can also offer advice to property owners on how to improve their existing Living Shoreline.
 Please feel free to contact DNR at the link below.

 Waterway Construction Division